ZackDev/zackdev.github.io/pages/traps-and-pitfalls-in-biased-thinking.md

 published: true
 list: true
 ---
 A bias is a preconceived way of thinking that affects our everyday life.
-Not implicitly faulty, because biases strengthen group cohesion and have a stabilizing effect on our inner world, they have a great amount of influence on how we act in the world.
+Not implicitly faulty, because biases strengthen group cohesion and have a stabilizing effect on our inner world, they have a great amount of influence on how we act.
 Let's have a look at some biases.

 # Confirmation Bias:
 The tendency to seek for information that corresponds with our acquired mindset.